ThomasDelteil/incubator-mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

 ctx = mx.cpu()
 ```

-And load them into a MXNet Gluon symbol block
+And load them into a MXNet Gluon symbol block.
+For ONNX models the default input name is `input_0`.

 ```python